top of page

 Every parent has a timeline, a point where their largess will run out if there's not a quantifiable uptick in score.
 It's my job to make those scores increase!
 I literally have no other task here (and yet I can't control the outcome.
 Fascinatingly maddening job I have.)

 I promise you that the test score is not not improving because I did nothing to help your child.
 I'm not selling snake oil, and I'm genuinely involved and active in the process of teaching.
-I know the material, I have many teaching resources at my disposal, and I can point to many other instances where happy parents sing my praises at the result.
+I know the material, I have many teaching resources at my disposal, and I can point to many instances where happy parents sing my praises at the result.

-I've identified 2 reasons for the test prep stall or dip in scores.
+Based on years of observation, I've identified 2 reasons for the test prep stall or dip in scores.
 It's likely your student is experiencing one or both of them:

 Their brain or attitude is resisting learning the material they need.
 I call these Teflon ideas..they just don't stick!
 I can't count the number of times I had an outstanding lesson with a student, everybody leaves happy, they're getting the answers on a particular skill right...and then they encounter the material later, and it's like the lesson never took place.